This post is sponsored by Shepherd’s Grain. All opinions are my own. Thank you for supporting the businesses who support Sloane’s Table!

 - Heavy Cream: You'll need about a ¼ cup of heavy cream for the ganache.

-1. Make the cookie dough and chill in the fridge for at least one hour or up to a few days.
+STEP 1: Make the dough.
+Make the cookie dough by mixing the dry ingredients and wet ingredients, then combining the wet and dry in two batches until a dry dough forms.
+Divide into two disks and chill the dough in the fridge for at least one hour or up to a few days.

 1. In a heat proof bowl, combine the chocolate and heavy cream.